G52-73951X7 - Laptop MSI - Free user manual and instructions

 You can find the notch on the memory modules and the volt on the DIMM slots whether DDR or DDR2.
 Follow the procedures below to install the memory module properly.

-- The memory modules has only one notch on the center and will only fit in the right orientation.
+- The memory modules have only one notch on the center and will only fit in the right orientation.

 - Insert the memory module vertically into the DIMM slot.
 Then push it in until the golden finger on the memory module is deeply inserted in the DIMM slot.